Xometry Partner Guide

 Inspection Documentation Requirements

 NOTE: Required only for new partners during the first five (5) jobs probationary period.
 For Standard Inspection requirements after the five jobs probationary period, see below.

 For all inspections, Xomery requires the use of calibrated tools.

 For a Standard Inspection, the part material, features, and finish must be verified in accordance with the supplied CAD model or print and the requirements specified in the order, which will be clearly noted on the Purchase Order provided with each job.
 If no print is provided with the job, all dimensions will be measured at +/- 0.005”.
 We require each standard inspection to be inspected with Partner Inspection Form QA2F04, which can be found in the Resources section of the Partner Portal (Note: A CMM report can be used in lieu of the Xometry Inspection Report).

 Once complete, the standard inspection documentation should be uploaded to the Partner Portal only and NOT included in the box with the parts.

 When a print is provided with the parts, it must be ballooned (by hand is acceptable) to correlate with the inspection report.
-Regardless of order quantity, 100% of all dimensions, attributes, dimensional locations and print notes must be documented for the required sample size (Table 1 below).
+Regardless of order quantity, 100% of all dimensions, attributes, dimensional locations, and print notes must be documented for the required sample size (See Statistical Sampling Table Below).